mtvee/vim-fossil/README.md

 vim-fossil
 ----------

-A thin wrapper for some basic fossil commands with some syntax shiny
+A thin wrapper for some basic [fossil-scm](http://fossil-scm.org) commands with some syntax shiny